jenkins-hero/spring-boot-api-example/README.md

 An example project to demonstrate:

-* how to create a Spring Boot REST API
+* how to create a Spring Boot REST API (see [article](https://tomgregory.com/building-a-spring-boot-application-in-jenkins/))
-* how to test a Spring Boot REST API
+* how to run Spring Boot in Docker and publish to Docker Hub (see [article](https://tomgregory.com/building-a-spring-boot-application-in-docker-and-jenkins/))
-* how to run Spring Boot in Docker
+* how to deploy the Spring Boot application to AWS with CloudFormation

 ### Testing